MarinaNitze/progress-dashboard/strategies/Involve kin before removing children or youth.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Involve kin before removing children or youth
-order: 6
 tags:
   - strategy
   - prevention
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 6
+resources:
+  - "Podcast: Family finding in a public child welfare agency"
+  - Iowa release of information form
 ---
 Sometimes a family could stay together safely if they had more support, but the agency may not engage kin before it's necessary to remove the child or youth.

 Identify and engage kin early in your work with families to provide kin-based support and help families stay together.